RalphHightower/blog/_posts/2024/09/2024-09-10-TheDebate.md

 One of Harris’ earliest debate triumphs came in 2010 as she ran for California attorney general.
 Her opponent was asked about his plans to accept his public pension while still being paid a salary for a current public post.

-“I earned it,” Republican Steve Cooley said of the so-called “double-dipping” practice.
+“I earned it,” [Trumpian](https://www.gop.com/) Steve Cooley said of the so-called “double-dipping” practice.

 Harris looked on silently, with a slightly amused look as Cooley explained himself.
 When moderators recognized her, she said just seven words – “Go for it, Steve.
 You earned it!” — in a serious tone but with a look that communicated her sarcasm.
 The exchange landed in her television ads within days.